JulianxDev/julianxdev/README.md

 ## Hey, there! 👋
 I'm Julián, a 19 years junior developer from Colombia!

-- 👨‍💻 Studying of [ArConnect](https://arconnect.io) Fundation College Compensar
+- 👨‍💻 Studying of Software Engineering
+- 🎓 Graduate of Software Development

 ## Skills
 - 👨‍💻 Java, Python, PHP